-- (a) Except as otherwise provided, committee members and chairmen shall be appointed by the Chief of Staff for a term of two years or until the member's successor is appointed, unless such member or chairman sooner resigns or is removed from the committee. - (b) A Medical Staff member serving on a committee, except one serving ex officio, may be removed by the Chief of Staff from the committee for failure to remain as a member of the staff in good standing, for failure to satisfy the attendance requirements specified in Section 10.3, or by action of the Medical Executive Committee.
+- (a) Except as otherwise provided, committee members and chairmen shall be appointed by the Chief of Staff for a term of two years which shall coincide with the term of the Chief of Staff or until the member's successor is appointed, unless such member or chairman sooner resigns or is removed from the committee. - (b) A Medical Staff member serving on a committee, except one serving ex officio, may be removed by the Chief of Staff from the committee for failure to remain as a member of the staff in good standing, for failure to satisfy the attendance requirements specified in Section 10.3, or by action of the Medical Executive Committee.
 A committee member removed by the Chief of Staff or the Medical Executive Committee action shall have the right to an appearance before the Medical Executive Committee to request reconsideration of the removal. - (c) A vacancy in any committee may be filled for the unexpired portion of the term in the same manner in which the original appointment was made.